Vultrex111/Manga4Life-cli-Downloader/README.md

-Certainly!
-Here's the updated `README.md` with the instructions on how to use the `search_poster.py` script:
+Here's the updated `README.md` file, reflecting the changes and new functionalities in your script:

 ---